Panjiri (Panjeeri)

-Panjiri (Panjeeri) is a North Indian sweet (Punjabi) made using whole wheat flour, ghee, and lots of dried fruits and nuts.
-Make it using my traditional recipe (vegetarian).
+Panjiri (Panjeeri) is a North Indian sweet made using whole wheat flour, ghee, and lots of dried fruits and nuts.
+Make it using my traditional recipe.

 About Panjiri

-Made using whole wheat flour, ghee, and a mix of dried fruits and nuts, Panjiri (also called Dabra) is a traditional Indian sweet recipe.
+Made using wholewheat flour, ghee, and a mix of dried fruits and nuts, Panjiri (also called Dabra) is a traditional Indian sweet.

-This healthy and highly nourishing dish is mostly made in winter as its ingredients give warmth to the body
+This highly nourishing dish is mostly made in winter as its ingredients give warmth to the body.

 Panjeeri is also given to new mothers in Punjab and other states of North India.
 The ingredients in this winter dish are thought to help them heal, increase breast milk, and speed up the recovery process.

-Panjiri is also treated as a nutritional supplement, given when people are sick or need to gain strength and it helps to keep the body warm during winter months.
+Panjiri is also used as a nutritional supplement, given when people are sick or need to gain strength.
+It also helps to keep the body warm during winter months.

-It is a fantastic evening snack for kids as it is loaded with nutrients from ghee and dry fruits and nuts.
+It is a fantastic evening snack for kids, as it is loaded with nutrients from ghee, dry fruits, and nuts.

-Panjiri can be made into Panjiri Ladoo by adding some more ghee and then binding the mixture into small ladoos.
-If you have difficulty eating Panjiri, just add some more ghee and bind them to make small bite-sized ladoos.
+Panjiri can be made into Panjiri Ladoo by adding more ghee and then binding the mixture into small ladoos.
+If you have difficulty eating Panjiri, add more ghee and bind them to make small bite-sized ladoos.

 Making it is very easy but slightly time-consuming.
 You should roast edible gum crystals or gond, dry nuts and fruits, and lotus seed in ghee until golden brown.
-Then fry wheat flour in the remaining ghee until light brown.
-The dry fruits are powdered and all the ingredients are mixed with powdered sugar to make this North Indian dessert recipe.
+Then, roast wheat flour in the remaining ghee until light brown.
+The dry fruits are powdered, and all the ingredients are mixed with powdered sugar to make this North Indian dessert.

 Ingredients

-To make panjiri, you will need very basic ingredients which are all available either online or in an Indian store.
+To make panjiri, you will need basic ingredients that are available online or in an Indian grocery store.

-Flour – You will need whole wheat flour (gehu ka atta) to make this recipe.
-The flour sold at American supermarkets is different from the Indian atta in texture.
-Try to source the flour from an Indian store for the best taste and texture.
+Flour – You will need whole wheat flour (gehu ka atta) to make panjiri.
+The flour sold at American supermarkets differs from the Indian atta in texture.
+Try to source the flour from an Indian grocery store for the best taste and texture.

-Semolina – Along with whole wheat flour, you will need fine semolina (sooji).
-Some people do not add sooji to their recipe but I like the texture it gives to panjiri.
+Semolina – You will need fine semolina (sooji) and whole wheat flour.
+Some people do not add sooji to their recipes but I like the texture it gives to panjiri.

-Sugar – Add powdered sugar, so that it gets mixed with the other ingredients easily.
+Sugar – Add powdered sugar so it gets mixed with the other ingredients easily.

 You can powder white granulated sugar in a grinder at home.

-Do not use the powdered sugar (confectioner’s sugar) that is meant for baking.
+Do not use powdered sugar (confectioner’s sugar), which is meant for baking.
 It has added cornflour in it.

 You can replace powdered white sugar with powdered jaggery.
 Traditionally, khand or khandsari, which is desi raw sugar was used to make Panjiri.

-Gond (Edible Gum) – Gond is a great ingredient to use in winter as it generates heat in the body.
+Gond (Edible Gum) is a great ingredient to use in winter as it generates heat in the body.
 If making panjiri in summer, skip adding it.

-You can skip one or two ingredients if you are finding it difficult to source them.
+You can skip one or two ingredients if you find it difficult to source them.

-Ginger Powder (Sonth) – Spice up the panjeeri with some dried ginger powder.
+Dry Ginger Powder (Sonth) – Spice the panjeeri with dried ginger powder.

-Others – When making it for lactating mothers, 1-2 tablespoons of Kamarkas (sage herb or flame of the forest) can be added to it.
-Roast them for 2-3 minutes in ghee until they turn slightly red in color.
+When making it for lactating mothers, 1-2 tablespoons of Kamarkas (sage herb or flame of the forest) can be added.
+Roast them in ghee for 2-3 minutes until they turn slightly red.

-You can also add desiccated coconut (nariyal ka burada) to the recipe.
+You can add desiccated coconut (nariyal ka burada) to the panjeeri recipe.
 Roast it well in ghee until browned.

 Roast The Nuts And Seeds